SanskarJaiswal2904/To-DO-Pal-new/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies for both frontend and backend using `npm install` and `pip install`.
 3. Set up a MongoDB database and update the configuration.
 4. Run the Flask server and Vue development server to start the application.
+5. If you try to visit the '/' page without logging in you would be redirected to SignIn page.
+6. If you are not an admin and try to access the '/admin' page you would be redirected to "403 Forbidden" Page.

 ## Usage
 - Sign up or log in to manage your tasks.